aws/aws-fpga/FAQs.md

 **Q: What memory is attached to the FPGA?**

 Each FPGA on F1 has 4 x DDR4 interfaces, each is 72bits wide (64bit data).
 Each DRAM interface has 16GiB of RDRAM attached.
-This yields 64GiB of total DRAM memory available localy to each F1 FPGA.
+This yields 64GiB of total DRAM memory available locally to each F1 FPGA.

 **Q: What FPGA debug capabilities are supported?**

 AWS FPGA instances offer four debugging utilities:

 * The first is the Virtual JTAG included in the AWS Shell.
 It provides an equivalent function to a physical JTAG debugger with exception that it's an emulated JTAG-over-PCIe.
-Based on Xilinxs' ChipScope circuit, the Virtual JTAG is pre-integrated with AWS Shell and available to the instance over memory-mapped PCIe space.
+Based on Xilinx ChipScope circuit, the Virtual JTAG is pre-integrated with AWS Shell and available to the instance over memory-mapped PCIe space.
 The driver is included with the F1 SDK.

 * The second is the usage metrics available through the FPGA Image Management tools.
 The `fpga-describe-local-image` command allows the F1 instance to query metrics from the Shell and Shell to Custom Logic (CL) interfaces.
 See Shell Interface specification and FPGA Image Management tools for more information on supported metrics.